 This isn’t exactly unusual, it’s a similar story with many of Smeg’s other small appliance offerings too.

 I think we can all agree that these guys make some of the most expensive kitchen appliances money can buy.
 So why is Smeg so expensive?
-Here are some if the main reasons that I think effect their retail price.
+Here are some of the main reasons that I think affect their retail price.

 Why is Smeg So Expensive?